ceramicskate0/SWELF/ISSUE_TEMPLATE.md

-WHat is needed for an issues (if question or comment ignore this) Please.
+What is needed for an issues (if question or comment ignore this) Please.

-Issue title:

-Issue details:
+Issue details (Summary):

 What did SWELF event log say about it: